David Abulafia: Academic career

 In 2011, Penguin Books (and Oxford University Press in New York) published his The Great Sea: A Human History of the Mediterranean, a substantial volume that sets out a different approach to Mediterranean history to that propounded by the French historian Fernand Braudel, and ranges in time from 22,000 BC to AD 2010.
 The book, which received the Mountbatten Literary Award from the Maritime Foundation, became a bestseller in UK non-fiction and was widely acclaimed.
 It has been translated into Dutch, French, Greek, Turkish, Spanish, German, Arabic, Italian, Korean, Chinese, Romanian and Portuguese, with further translations under contract.

 Abulafia wrote The Boundless Sea: A Human History of the Oceans, published by Penguin in the UK and by Oxford University Press in the US in October 2019.
 This book applies a similar method to his history of the Mediterranean, looking at the people who moved across the open sea, and emphasizing the role of maritime trade in the political, cultural and economic history of humanity.
 It won the Wolfson History Prize and the Mountbatten Award in 2020.

+He was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to scholarship.

+Commentary

+In retirement, Abulafia was a regular commentator for the Daily Telegraph and the Spectator.
+He participated in the British culture wars from a right-wing perspective, criticising for example the removal of statues of people associated with slavery, and other aspects of what he considered wokery.

-He was the chairman of Historians for Britain, an organisation that lobbies to leave the European Union.
-According to Abulafia, the process of European Integration is "a myth used to silence other visions of European community".
-He has written opinion pieces criticising the UK's membership in the European Union, accusing the idea of European unity of being based upon "historical determinism".
-In 2023 he wrote a article in the Daily Telegraph titled "It would be uncivilised to give Greece the Elgin Marbles", where he wrote that they belong "in London, in a great universal museum, not in the narrow confines of Athens's Acropolis".
+He also criticised the UK's membership in the European Union, accusing the idea of European unity of being based upon "historical determinism".
+He was the chairman of Historians for Britain, a pro-Brexit organisation.
+According to Abulafia, the process of European integration is "a myth used to silence other visions of European community".

+In 2023 he wrote that "it would be uncivilised to give Greece the Elgin Marbles", considering that they belong "in London, in a great universal museum, not in the narrow confines of Athens's Acropolis".

-Abulafia was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to scholarship.
+In 2024, he criticised the BBC's use of colour-blind casting in the historical drama miniseries King & Conqueror, which depicts the 1066 Norman Conquest of England.
+The series features a racially diverse cast, including black actors in roles such as the Anglo-Saxon nobleman Morcar.

-Personal life
+Personal life and death

-In 1979, Abulafia married Anna Brechta Sapir.
-The couple have two adult daughters.
+In 1979, Abulafia married Anna Brechta Sapir, with whom he had two daughters.

+He died on 24 January 2026, at the age of 76.